phil-88/postgresql_simple_mock/README.md

-Simple server mock for vertica client protocol based on postresql client protocol.
+Simple server mock for vertica based on client protocol implementation.
 Protocol is  reverse engineered using tcpflow and original postresql client protocol